 Some people with fine hair think they can get away without conditioner because fine hair tends to be oily and therefore doesn't need conditioner.

-A leave-in conditioner sprayed only on the bottom 2/3rds of hair can also help in the detangling process.
+A leave-in conditioner sprayed only on the bottom two-thirds of hair can also help in the detangling process.

 The Wide-Tooth Comb vs. the Detangling Brush